imaustink/bumblebee/README.md

 [![Build Status](https://travis-ci.org/imaustink/bumblebee.svg)](https://travis-ci.org/imaustink/bumblebee)

-Bee transforms data using modules referred to as "transformations".
+Bee transforms data using modules referred to as transformations.
 It can run data through a single transformation or a pipeline of many transformations.
-The data returned from the last script will be written to standard out.
+The data returned from the last transformations will be written to standard out.

 ## Install